ipeis/HMCTuning/README.md

 ```

 ## Usage
-If you want a detailed example, check [<code>notebooks/usage.ipynb</code>](notebooks/usage.ipynb).
+If you want to know the details, check [<code>notebooks/readme.ipynb</code>](notebooks/usage.ipynb).
 For a basic usage, continue reading here.
 An HMC object can be created as in the following example:
 ```
 from examples.distributions import *
 from examples.utils import *